telerik/blazor-docs/components/toolbar/built-in-tools.md

 ## ToolBarButtonGroup

+The button group is a container for one or more buttons that renders them together and spaces them out from the adacent buttons or groups.

 You can add one or more group of buttons to the Toolbar.
 To do that you should add the `<ToolBarButtonGroup>` to the `<TelerikToolBar>`.
 In the button group you can place either the `ToolBarButton` or the `ToolBarToggleButton`.

 You can customize the groups using the following features:

 * `Visible` - `bool`, defaults to `true` - specifies if the group will be visible in the toolbar.

-* `SelectionMode` - `enum` - specifies whether you can select one or multiple buttons from the group at the same time.
+* `SelectionMode` - `enum` - specifies whether you can select one or multiple buttons from the group at the same time (applicable for `ToolBarToggleButton` instances inside it).
 It takes a member of the `ButtonGroupSelectionMode` enum:

     * Single - this is the default value
     * Multiple